S3 protection groups

 Protection groups and organizational units

 Protection groups are created within the organizational unit (OU) that you the user are logged into when you create the protection group.
 When you log into Clumio for the first time, the global OU is the default organizational unit that includes all assets and provides all users full visibility of all assets and policies.
 All organizational units that you subsequently create are children of the global OU.
 You can also create additional OUs under existing OUs.
 Any OUs at the same level are sibling OUs.
-For more about OUs see Organizational Units.
+For more about OUs see Organizational units.

 Protection groups can contain assets from different AWS accounts and are not tied to an account.
 If a protection group is created at the Global OU level, it protects assets across all child OUs.